bottlepy/bottle/apidoc/api.rst

 .. note::

    You usually don't instantiate :class:`Request` or :class:`Response` yourself, but use the module-level instances :data:`bottle.request` and :data:`bottle.response` only.
 These hold the context for the current request cycle and are updated on every request.
-Their attributes are thread-local, so it is save to use the global instance in multi-threaded environments too.
+Their attributes are thread-local, so it is safe to use the global instance in multi-threaded environments too.

 .. autoclass:: Request
    :members: